The Tech in FinTech5 Mins Read

 The Last Word

 Family offices currently manage 44% of the $ 9.1 Trillion held by the world’s billionaires.
 Though this number may indicate that these offices are employing the best practices within trading to manage these funds, results from market studies have not been that glowing.
-Family offices need to shrug off the fear of digitisation and the attachment to old ways.
+Family offices need to shrug off the fear of digitization and the attachment to old ways.

 After all, even the Rockefeller Family Office now handles a whopping 250 clients– though it was once known primarily for its total exclusivity, and the art hanging in its 56th floor workspace.